-Clinical Lecturer, Faculty of Medicine & Health Sciences
+Clinical Assistant Professor, Faculty of Medicine & Health Sciences

 Most of my teaching is centred around practical, clinical aspects of shelter medicine and primary care with the final years (Year 5).
 I am also part of a team from the Centre for Evidence-based… read more

 Jenny's research focuses on the characteristics, health and diseases of companion animals, particularly those kept in large populations such as kennels and shelters.
 Current research topics of… read more